-The Tax Court granted summary judgment in favor of the Commissioner, noting that the intent of the employer would determine the treatment of the payment.
+On May 22, 1997, the Commissioner filed a motion for summary judgment.
+In granting the motion, the Tax Court noted that the intent of the employer would determine the treatment of the payment.
 See Knuckles v.
 Commissioner, 349 F.2d 610, 612 (10th Cir.
 1965).
-It found that the payment was in the nature of severance pay rather than of compensation for personal injury, because Gajda had not asserted any claim at the time he signed the release, because the release was a standard document offered to all employees, because the amount of the payment was calculated based on Gajda's salary and number of years of service, and because the agreement required repayment of a pro rata portion of the incentive payment depending on the employee's length of time between the resignation and the rehire.
-Finally, the Tax Court noted that the release makes no attempt to allocate the payment between severance pay and personal injuries, and that Gajda had offered no facts upon which an allocation could be based.
+It found that the payment was in the nature of severance pay rather than of compensation for personal injury because Lubart had not asserted any claim at the time he signed the release, because the release was a standard document offered to all employees, because the amount of the payment was calculated based on Lubart's salary and number of years of service, and because the agreement required repayment of a pro rata portion of the incentive payment depending on the employee's length of time between the resignation and the rehire.
+Finally, the court noted that the release makes no attempt to allocate the payment between severance pay and personal injuries, and that Lubart had offered no facts upon which an allocation could be based.

 Summary judgment is appropriate "if the pleadings, answers to interrogatories, depositions, admissions, and any other acceptable materials, together with the affidavits, if any show that there is no genuine issue as to any material fact and that a decision may be rendered as a matter of law."
-Tax COURT RULES OF PRACTICE AND PROCEDURE 121(b).
+TAX COURT RULES OF PRACTICE AND PROCEDURE 121(b).
 The moving party bears the burden of proving that there is no genuine issue of material fact, and factual inferences are viewed in the light most favorable to the nonmovant.
 United States v.
 Diebold, Inc., 369 U.S. 654, 655 (1962).
 The opposing party cannot rest upon mere allegations or denials, but must set forth specific facts showing there is a genuine issue for trial.
-Tax COURT RULES OF PRACTICE AND PROCEDURE 121(d).
+Rule 121(d).

-Gajda argues that IBM's intent is a question of fact and that the aspects of the agreement noted by the Tax Court do not prove that IBM intended these payments solely as severance pay.
-Gajda does not meet his burden of providing specific facts showing there is a genuine issue of fact for trial, however.
+Lubart argues that IBM's intent is a question of fact and that the aspects of the agreement noted by the Tax Court do not prove

-Gajda is correct that the factors considered by the Tax Court do not conclusively demonstrate that IBM intended the payment as severance pay in the face of evidence to the contrary.
-For such evidence to the contrary, however, Gajda provides only the irrelevant evidence of his subsequent depression and his unsubstantiated allegations that IBM forced him to sign the These allegations do not contradict the obvious agreement. conclusion from the language of the agreement, the nature of the program, and the calculation of the payment itself, that IBM intended the payment as compensation of wages lost upon early retirement and not to settle personal injury claims.
+IBM intended these payments solely as severance pay.
+Lubart does not meet his burden of providing specific facts showing there is a genuine issue of fact for trial, however.
+Lubart is correct that the factors considered by the Tax Court do not conclusively demonstrate that IBM intended the payment as severance pay in the face of evidence to the contrary.
+For evidence to the contrary, however, Lubart provides only the irrelevant evidence of his subsequent depression and his unsubstantiated allegations that IBM forced him to sign the agreement.
+These allegations do not contradict the obvious conclusion from the language of the agreement, the nature of the program, and the calculation of the payment itself, that IBM intended the payment as compensation of wages lost upon early retirement and not to settle personal injury claims.